Gwizzee/Share-Price-Forecaster/README.md

 *   Fetches historical stock data using `yfinance`.
 *   Calculates 20-day SMA.
 *   Forecasts the next day's price as the last SMA value.
-*   Simple web interface using Flask.
+*   Web interface using Flask.

 Requirements: